Zipf's Law for Atlas Models: Examples and discussion

 \begin{exa} The market capitalization of U.S.\ companies was studied as early as \citet{Simon/Bonini:1958}, and here we follow the methodology of \citet{F:2002}.
 The capitalization of a company is defined as the price of the company's stock multiplied by the number of shares outstanding.
 Ample data are available for stock prices, and this allows us to estimate the first-order parameters we introduced in the previous sections.

 Figure~\ref{f1} shows the smoothed first-order parameters $\s^2_k$ and $-g_k$ for the U.S.\ capital distribution for the 10 year period from January 1990 to December 1999.
 The capitalization data we used were from the monthly stock database of the Center for Research in Securities Prices at the University of Chicago.
 The market we consider consists of the stocks traded on the New York Stock Exchange, the American Stock Exchange, and the NASDAQ Stock Market, after the removal of all Real Estate Investment Trusts, all closed-end funds, and those American Depositary Receipts not included in the S\&P 500 Index.
 The parameters in Figure~\ref{f1} correspond to the 5000 stocks with the highest capitalizations each month.
-The first-order parameters $g_k$ and $\s^2_k$ were calculated as in \eqref{3.2} from the parameters $\bl_{k,k+1}$ and $\bs^2_{k,k+1}$, and then smoothed by convolution with a Gaussian kernel with $\pm 3.16$ standard deviations spanning 100 months on the horizontal axis, with reflection at the ends of the data.
+The first-order parameters $g_k$ and $\s^2_k$ were calculated as in \eqref{3.8} from the parameters $\bl_{k,k+1}$ and $\bs^2_{k,k+1}$ of \eqref{3.6} and \eqref{3.7}, and then smoothed by convolution with a Gaussian kernel with $\pm 3.16$ standard deviations spanning 100 months on the horizontal axis, with reflection at the ends of the data.

 We see in Figure~\ref{f1} that the values of the parameters $-g_k$ are relatively constant compared to the parameters $\s^2_k$, which increase almost linearly with rank.
-The near-constant $-g_k$ suggest that the first-order approximation will generate a simple first-order family.
+The near-constant $-g_k$ and near-linearly increasing $\s^2_k$ suggest that the first-order approximation can be represented by a quasi-Atlas family.
 In Figure~\ref{f2}, the distribution curve for the capitalizations is represented by the black curve, which represents the average of the year-end capital distributions for the ten years spanned by the data.
-The broken red curve is the first-order approximation of the distribution following \eqref{3.3}.
-The two curves are quite close, and this indicates that the time-dependent system of company capitalizations is mostly rank-based.
+The broken red curve is the first-order approximation of the distribution following \eqref{3.10}.
+The two curves are quite close, and this indicates that the time-dependent system of company capitalizations seems to be rank-based.
 The black dot on the curve between ranks 100 and 500 is the point at which the log-log slope of the tangent to the curve is $-1$, so this is a quasi-Zipfian distribution, consistent with Proposition~\ref{T2}.
 Note that if we had considered only the top 100 companies, the completeness condition, Definition~\ref{D5.2}, would have failed, as we would expect for an incomplete distribution. \end{exa}